 Although some websites will show hearing aid prices, you may not be able to purchase these products directly from the sites, you will still need to make an appointment to have the product fitted.
 However, there are online businesses that also offer hearing aid products for direct purchase, and that do not require you to attend a fitting appointment.

-For many people, for variety of reasons, the option to have something delivered straight to one's home is appealing.
-These products are mostly suited for mild to moderate hearing loss, where there are no complicating medical factors.
+For many people, for a variety of reasons, the option to have something delivered straight to one's home is appealing.
+These products are most suited for mild to moderate hearing loss, where there are no complicating medical factors.
 Because overheads associated with more traditional hearing aid fitting can be minimised or eliminated completely, the price of purely online products can be kept surprisingly low.

 Thinking of buying hearing aids online?

-Watch our 2 minute video to see just how easy it is.
+Watch our 2-minute video to see just how easy it is.
 Whether it's for you or someone you know, we can help you save time and money when choosing the right hearing aid.